 Why Beauty Brands MUST Personalize The Customer’s Experience?

-How does AI-powered dynamic personalization display the shopper’s most preferred products on the first page?
+How does AI-powered retail personalization display the shopper’s most preferred products on the first page?
 The answer— by marrying customer intelligence with content intelligence:

 Building a dynamic view of the customer via customer intelligence:

 - Building shopper profiles through demographic, transactional, behavioral and social signals

 - Increase customer loyalty and lifetime value (CLTV)

 Building a singular view of the customer via content Intelligence: